 Unethical vs. illegal: Where to draw the line?

 If illegal requests usually seem clearer and easier to turn down, ethical matters can be fuzzier and more challenging to manage.
 But what does the term ethics stand for officially and what does it cover?
 Florence Mulliez, a partner at the French law firm FIDAL who specializes in digital and compliance technology, defines ethics as “the collective conscience in front of the major issues that personal-data privacy is posing.”
 Ethics is distinct from the legal sphere and more related to moral principles, although the line between ethics and law is blurred, as Maxime D’Angelo Petrucci, a data and technology attorney at Clifford Chance, explains.
 “When it comes to the field of personal-data protection, the line between legal and ethical is very thin and one does not go without the other,” he says.
-“One major aspect of GDPR [General Data Protection Regulation, a new regulation in EU law on data protection and privacy for all citizens of the European Union and the European Economic Area] is that it brings together both visions, integrating the notions of ‘lawfulness’ and ‘fairness’.
+“One major aspect of GDPR [General Data Protection Regulation, a new regulation in EU law on data protection and privacy] is that it brings together both visions, integrating the notions of ‘lawfulness’ and ‘fairness’.
 It helps consider both aspects in new cases.”